keliansl/real-estate-analysis-france/README.md

   > *Note: This notebook was not intended for public viewing as it was not originally created for a portfolio.
 It is in French and may appear a bit messy.*
 - `sql/` → SQL queries for data aggregation in BigQuery
 - `report/` → Looker Studio report (PDF)
+  > *Due to dataset hosting limitations on BigQuery, the Looker Studio dashboard is provided in PDF format for viewing.*
 - `data/` → Links to datasets

 ## 🚀 Technologies Used